What Does “VA Guaranteed” Really Mean?

 All of these features, plus others, are only available to veterans because of the guarantee.
 For example, one guarantee is that mortgage rates available through the VA loan must be competitive with conventional loan rates.
 This means that VA rates are often the best on the market.

 Perhaps the best way to see the benefits of the guarantee is to compare it to other mortgage products.

-FHA loans are known for their low credit score requirements and low downpayments of as little as 3.5%.
+FHA loans are known for their low credit score requirements and down payments as low as 3.5%.
 When compared to a VA loan, the benefits of the guarantee are clear.

-First, the average FICO score for a closed FHA loan in February was 679, as compared to 707 for VA loans.
+First, according to the ICE Origination Insight Report, the average FICO score for a closed FHA loan in April 2021 was 679, as compared to 723 for VA loans.
 However, these are averages; FHA loans have a minimum required FICO score while VA loans do not.
-Home buyers can have success with both loan programs if they have a FICO score of 620, and possible as low as 580.
+Home buyers can have success with both loan programs if they have a FICO score of 620, and possibly as low as 580.

 Second, FHA loans had an average downpayment of four percent per loan.
-VA loans averaged two percent down for February, lower than the FHA accepts.
+VA loans averaged two percent down, lower than the FHA accepts.

-Third, VA loans rates were much lower than FHA rates on average.
-VA loans had an average rate of 4.24% in February, compared to 4.51% for FHA.
+Third, VA loan rates were much lower than FHA rates on average.
+VA loans had an average rate of 2.95% in April 2021, compared to 3.23% for FHA.
 That’s a big difference, especially when considering the life of the loan is 30 years.

 Overall, conventional loans are the most popular loan type.
-According to Ellie Mae, 67% of all closed mortgages in February were conventional, compared to just 10% for VA.
+According to the June 2021 ICE Origination Report, 81% of all closed mortgages in June 2021 were conventional, compared to just 6% for VA.